Guided Hiking Tours

 Our tour begins in the elegant northern Cotswold town of Broadway, a wonderful first view of what to expect on this tour.
 The town couldn’t work any better as a wonderful first viewing of what to expect – charming, honeycomb-colored buildings make up a town seemingly unchanged in centuries, while little boutiques and cafés serving cream teas abound in this delightful town.
 We end in Bath with with Roman baths and beautiful Royal Crescent being the highlight.

 Over the course of the tour, we’ll visit centuries-old castles, quaint English gardens, stately country estates, and historic cities and spa towns brimming with culture.
 We’ll hike through the rolling green countryside, savor cream teas in tucked-away cafés, explore Neolithic burial mounds and ancient hilltop fortifications, dine in cozy pubs (a true cornerstone of British culture), and stroll cobbled lanes in villages that feel lifted from a Laurie Lee novel or a Wordsworth poem.
+A highlight is our visit to Stonehenge, one of the world’s most well-known prehistoric monuments.
 And, of course, we’ll venture off the tourist trail to discover hidden corners only a local guide could reveal.

 Trip Itinerary